abufofana/aws-portfolio-project-1/README.md

 ## Status
 Project started onm December 23, 2025.

 More details will be added as the project progresses.

+## Architecture

+This project provisions an AWS S3 bucket using Terraform.
+The bucket is created using variables and tagged to demonstrate how Terraform can parameterize infrastructure and enforce consistent metadata across resources.

+## Terraform Resources Used

+- aws_s3_bucket
+- terraform variables
+- resource tagging

+## Terraform Workflow

+The infrastructure lifecycle followed the standard Terraform workflow:

+terraform fmt
+terraform validate
+terraform plan
+terraform apply
+terraform destroy

+This ensures infrastructure can be reliably created, tested, and removed using Infrastructure as Code.